Skip to main content

 FAQ

-The skeleton uses the describe and it structure shared by Jest, Vitest, and Mocha, with expect-style assertions.
-It works with minor or no changes across these popular JavaScript and TypeScript testing frameworks.
+The skeleton uses the describe and it structure with expect-style assertions, which is shared by Jest, Vitest, and Mocha.
+It works with all three without modification.

 does it write real assertions